xonixx/xonixx.github.io/optimize_tests.md

 ![](optimize_tests1.png)

-And if we take some thread dumps during the execution, we'll see, that major part of this time is spent in DB Rider plugin applying the initial state to the DB (`init_data.json`):
+And if we take some thread dumps during the execution, we'll see, that major part of this time is spent in the Database Rider plugin applying the initial state to the DB (`init_data.json`):

 ![](optimize_tests2.png)